Overview

 1.4.
 Install the OutThink DMI App from the Azure Marketplace

-The OutThink Direct Message Injection (DMI) App from the marketplace is free of charge and will not incur any cost on your Microsoft Azure subscription.
+The OutThink Direct Message Injection (DMI) App from the marketplace is free of charge and will not incur any cost, however once installed it will incur a small App Service hosting charge in your Microsoft Azure subscription.

 On the Basics configuration tab, select the same Subscription, Resource Group and Region that you selected when creating the Azure Key vault.

-• Choose an appropriate Application Name, such as OutThink Direct Mail Injection App.
+- Choose an appropriate Application Name, such as

 Next, navigate to the Optional Settings tab.